kumarsandeep567/LLMCognition2/README.md

 ### Deployment
-Containerization of FastAPI and Streamlit applications using Docker.
+- Containerization of FastAPI and Streamlit applications using Docker.
 Deployment to a public cloud platform using Docker Compose.
 Ensuring public accessibility of the deployed applications.
+- The FastAPI and Streamlit are containerized using Docker, and orchestrated through docker compose and the Docker images are pushed to Docker Hub.
+For deploying the Docker containers, we use an Amazon Web Services (AWS) EC2 instance within the t3-medium tier, followed by the database being hosted on AWS Relational Database Service (RDS).

 ## Data Source
 1. GAIA benchmark dataset: https://huggingface.co/datasets/gaia-benchmark/GAIA